LauraBeatris/amazon-next/README.md

 # :rocket: Features

-* 🛒 Add products to your cart.
+* 🛒&nbsp;Add products to your cart.
-* 💝 Add likes to your favorite products.
+* 💝&nbsp; Add likes to your favorite products.
-* 🎨 Amazing transitions with Framer Motion
+* 🎨&nbsp;Amazing transitions with Framer Motion
-* 💰 A re-concept of the cart interface from Amazon
+* 💰&nbsp; A re-concept of the cart interface from Amazon

 # :construction_worker: Installation